jump1945/mindusty-map-logic/README.md

 ### map 1 : center point

-the map feature multiple core in plain area, enemy have multiple drop point coming from all side
+this map feature multiple core in plain area, enemy have multiple drop point coming from all side

+### map 2 : defend the island

+this map feature singular core on medium sized island